ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-2.md

 ### Step 3.2.
 Compile the firmware

+The make build tool is used to compile the source code.
+This should take up around 2-3 minutes depending on the number of CPU cores available.

 ```bash
 cd EPII_CM55M_APP_S
 make clean
 make
 ```

 ### Step 3.3.
 Generate firmware image file